New Student Orientation

 If you arrive during the day on Thursday or Friday, go directly instead to the Office of Admissions, located in the Edward Miner Gallaudet (EMG) Memorial Building on the first floor, between 8:30 a.m. - 4:30 p.m. to begin your NSO registration process.

 All late-arrival international students arriving during the day must check in first with Mona McCubbin, International Student Services Specialist, located in Dawes House, room 104.

-Please e-mail or page email@example.com, associate director of Admissions Office, if you will be arriving past the scheduled NSO registration.
+Please e-mail or page firstname.lastname@example.org, if you will be arriving late for NSO.
 As a reminder, NSO is required of all new students.
 Late arrivals are for unforeseeable situations such as plane delays or family emergencies.

 For more information or answers to additional questions, contact email@example.com.